How do I start the progestin-only pill?

 The pill, patch, and ring are about 99% effective with perfect use.
 With typical use, they are about 91% effective.
 That means if there are 100 people using a method, about 9 will get pregnant yearly.
 It is important to pick a method that works best for you in terms of remembering to use it.
 For many people, it is easier to remember to change a ring once monthly rather than take a pill daily.

 If you use progestin-only pills containing norethindrone (also called POPs or mini-pills) you can’t skip periods because there is no placebo week with these pills.
 You are already taking an active pill every day and you must continue to do that for them to work.
-People on these pills usually experience very light periods, so there isn’t really anything to skip.
-Slynd, the drospirenone pill, is packaged as 21 active pills followed by 7 placebo pills.
-We do not know whether skipping periods is possible yet because the pill is too new.
-We don’t recommend it at this time.
+People on these pills usually experience light bleeding, so there isn’t really anything to skip.